Zac-daher/OptiFit/README.md

 This project is shell code for the fitness application I am developing as a personal project.
-I am currently using a temporary tunneling service to host the website, do not have a website hosted yet.
+I am currently using a temporary tunneling service to host the website, do not have a perminant website hosted yet.
 Will explain details of project over phone call!

 Copyright (c) 2026 Zachary Daher